GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 This ensures that all GUI elements can now be accessed through the common `ScriptGUIElementBase` interface.
 Which is important if `GUIElement` provides some internal method calls shared between all GUI element types, otherwise we wouldn't know what to cast the interop object held by its managed object to.

 See @ref bs::ScriptGUIElement "ScriptGUIElement" and @ref bs::ScriptGUIButton "ScriptGUIButton" for an example.

+## Exposing resources to scripting {#resources_c_a}
+Once you have a custom resource you might want to expose it to the scripting API.
+Take a look at the [scripting interop guide](@ref scripting) to learn how to create scripting API objects.

+Every resource scripting interop object must implement @ref bs::TScriptResource "TScriptResource", but other than that creating GUI interop objects is the same as the general case described in the guide above.
+See @ref bs::ScriptFont "ScriptFont" in `BsScriptFont.cpp` for an example.

+Creating managed GUI objects is again the same as the general case.
+Take a look at the managed `Font` implementation in `Font.cs` for an example.

+Resources are unlike most other scripting objects because they can be created in the native code and then used in the managed code, or vice versa.
+Resources are also serialized by reference, which requires some specialized code for managed serialization to properly recognize the resource.

+### Native <-> managed resource conversion {#resources_c_a_a}
+When a resource is created in native code, but needs to be passed to scripting code, the system creates a script interop object and a managed object, which wrap the native resource.
+The system also needs to be aware if such managed representation of an object already exists, and return an existing one if so.
+This is the job of the @ref bs::ScriptResourceManager "ScriptResourceManager".

+You will need to update this manager with your custom resource type.
+Relevant methods are:
+ - @ref bs::ScriptResourceManager::createScriptResource "ScriptResourceManager::createScriptResource" - Creates a new managed object instance from a native resource (only valid if one doesn't already exist).
+This method has two overloads, and is specialized for specific resource types.
+Make sure to add a specialization for both overloads, with your custom resource type.
+And also update the specialization that accepts a generic @ref bs::ResourceHandleBase "HResource" with an entry of your own resource.
+You can use existing resources as an example of how it should be done, only the type names need changing.
+ - @ref bs::ScriptResourceManager::getScriptResource<RetType, InType> "ScriptResourceManager::getScriptResource" - Retrieves an existing managed object instance from a native resource handle.
+Optionally creates the managed object if one doesn't already exist.
+Add a specialization for your own resource type similar to methods above.

+### Managed resource serialization {#resources_c_a_b}
+In order for your new resource type to be properly referenced by serialized managed objects you need to make a few more additions:
+ - First of append a new resource type to the @ref bs::ScriptReferenceType "ScriptReferenceType" enum.
+ - Append a new entry to @ref bs::ManagedSerializableTypeInfoRef::getMonoClass "ManagedSerializableTypeInfoRef::getMonoClass" which maps the enum entry above to your resource script interop object type
+ - Append a new entry to @ref bs::ManagedSerializableTypeInfoRef::isTypeLoaded "ManagedSerializableTypeInfoRef::isTypeLoaded" so it always returns true if your resource is encountered (since it's built-in, it's always loaded)
+ - Append a new entry in the @ref bs::ScriptAssemblyManager::getTypeInfo "ScriptAssemblyManager::getTypeInfo" which maps the managed resource object type to the enum above
+ - Append a new entry to the `getResourceFieldLookup` method in `BsManagedSerializableField.cpp` which uses the native <-> managed conversion methods to map between a native and a managed instance of a resource during serialization/deserialization

+For all of these you can use examples of existing resources which already exist within the mentioned methods, it is just a matter of changing the type/enum names for your own resource.

+### Other {#resources_c_a_c}
+In order for your resources to be properly recognized by GUI drop fields, as well as the project library append new entries to @ref bs::ScriptResource::getClassFromTypeId "ScriptResource::getClassFromTypeId" and @ref bs::ScriptResource::getTypeFromTypeId "ScriptResource::getTypeFromTypeId" which map between the enum above and the RTTI type ID of the resource.